jhallen/exorsim/rload/rload.md

     0x13 <name> <size>        Named common block in DSCT 0x14 <name> <size>        Named common block in PSCT

+Where: \<name> is 6 bytes, space padded, \<size> is two bytes and \<offset>
+is two bytes.

-All of the symbols are added to a table (except forthe ASCT record which has no name).
-The index into this table is used in the fixup records.
+All of the symbols are added to a table (except forthe ASCT record which has no name) and refered to by index number in the fixup records.
 The starting index of the first symbol is 5 for some reason (perhaps the built-in symbols are used for 0 - 4).

 If the ASCT "symbol" is present, it is the first one in the list.